 How Climate Change Affects Mental Health

-Changes in climate patterns lead to imbalances which result in natural disasters.
+“Climate Change affects Mental Health” Changes in climate patterns lead to natural disasters.
 For example, rising sea levels caused by global warming lead to massive flooding and severe heat waves.
-These natural disasters lead to loss of lives and properties, leaving many displaced from their homes and jobs, many of whom may not recover until several years after but researchers are beginning to uncover a hitherto unrecognized effect of natural disasters: mental health disorders.
+These natural disasters lead to the loss of lives and properties, leaving many displaced from their homes and jobs, many of whom may not recover until several years after but researchers are beginning to uncover a hitherto unrecognized effect of natural disasters: mental health disorders.

 Mental Health Changes in Climate Change

-A team of researchers from Canada and Australia did a review study to assess the mental health effects of climate change.
-The study evaluates the spectrum of mental health impacts on a wide variety of people as a result of extreme climate conditions and what actions should be taken to curb the trend.
+A team of researchers from Canada and Australia did a study to assess the mental health effects of climate change.
+The study evaluated the mental health impacts on a wide variety of people as a result of extreme climate.
+In addition, the authors described actions that need to be taken.

-Many may lack the requisite coping skills to handle such tragedies and may spiral into anxiety, aggressive behaviours or drug and alcohol dependence to cope with the disaster.
-Even years after the physical effects of climate change have resolved, Many of these mental health conditions linger, leading to maladaptive thinking and behavioural patterns which may lead to phobias, post-traumatic stress disorders and anxiety disorders.
+Many may lack the requisite coping skills to handle such tragedies.
+People may spiral into anxiety, aggressive behaviours or drug and alcohol dependence to cope with the disaster.
+Even years after the physical effects of climate change have resolved.
+Many of these mental health conditions linger, leading to maladaptive thinking and behavioural patterns which may lead to phobias, post-traumatic stress disorders and anxiety disorders.